taraqfarhan/ggl/README.md

--im --img --image                   show the image section for the search -v --vid --video                    show the video section from the search -y -yt --youtube                    search the youtube -w --wiki --wikipedia               search the wiki
+-im --img --image                   show the image section for the search -v --vid --video                    show the video section from the search -y -yt --youtube                    search the youtube -cg --gpt --chatgpt                 prompt chatgpt
--g -gh --git --github               search the github -s -st --stack --stackoverflow      search stack-overflow -d --ddg --duckduckgo               search duckduckgo search engine instead of google -h --help                           display this help page -gm --gmail                         open your gmail's inbox if query is not passed,
+-w --wiki --wikipedia               search the wiki
-                                    else search your mail with that search-query
+-g -gh --git --github               search the github -s -st --stack --stackoverflow      search stack-overflow -d --ddg --duckduckgo               search duckduckgo search engine instead of google -h --help                           display this help page -gm --gmail                         search your mail with that search-query --mail --send-mail                  send mail to someone with their mail address

 Only for Google Chrome
 -i --incog --incognito              open Google Chrome in incognito mode